Hybrid Vehicle Battery Repair Webinar

-Hybrid vehicle battery conditioning course
+Hybrid vehicle battery repair

 - Experienced instructors provide in-depth knowledge on hybrid battery cycling, reconditioning and safety issues.

-- Learn to identify bad modules prior to reconditioning
+- Learn to identify bad modules prior to reconditioning.

 - The dangers of over-charging and over-discharging.

 Hybrid battery packs have 28 to 40 NiMH modules assembled in series.
 A Prius type prismatic module consists of six individual NiMH cells (1.2 V each) assembled in series.
 Detailed specifications for these modules are available.

 7.2 V hybrid battery prismatic module with individual cell marked 1 – 6

 NiMH modules are configured in series for high voltage hybrid vehicle battery packs.
 These packs undergo shallow depth-of-discharge (about 10%): They are for power assist, not electric drive.
 Unused electrode material undergoes structural changes that effectively reduces amp hour (Ah) capacity.
 This reversible failure mode (“memory effect”) takes modules out-of-balance with neighboring modules, especially those that are near the center of the pack.
 Out-of-balance modules undergo cell voltage reversal during discharge.
 Voltage reversal can permanently damage a module.
 High-rate charging generates gaseous oxygen at the positive nickel oxyhydroxide electrode that can pressurize and rupture the module.
 Modules, reconditioned by a series of deep charge-discharge cycles with tapered currents, will recover lost capacity and have extended lifetime.
 Hybrid vehicle batteries that have overheated may have vented electrolyte water.
 This permanent failure mode increases the module internal resistance.
 Such modules substantially increase reconditioning time.
 Modules suffering from permanent failure modes are identified and removed before full reconditioning.